sbmlteam/sbml-test-suite/src/test-runner/testsuite-ui/README.md

 Note: the test cases in the overall Test Suite are divided into 3 sets: _semantic_, _stochastic_, and _syntactic_.
 Each set is meant to exercise a different aspect of SBML understanding and compliance.
 The SBML Test Runner currently **only implements facilities for running the semantic tests*.
 The semantic portion of the Test Suite contains valid SBML models with known, deterministic simulation results.
 These models can be used to test the ability of a software system to understand the meaning of different SBML constructs and properly simulate the models in a deterministic fashion.

+The SBML Test Runner is written in Java and uses the [SWT (Standard Widget Toolkit)](https://www.eclipse.org/swt) widgets in its graphical user interface.
+If you obtained a binary release of the SBML Test Runner, then you can start it simply by double-clicking the application shortcut `SBML Test Runner` (or invoking it from a command line, if you prefer).
+If you obtained the source code distribution, you will need to build the application first, using the instructions below.

-🚧 Building the SBML Test Runner
+🚧 Building the SBML Test Runner (if you must)
 ------------------------------

-_We provide ready-to-run binary installations of the SBML Test Suite for Windows, Mac OS X and Linux operating systems.
+_Note: We provide ready-to-run binary installations of the SBML Test Suite for Windows, macOS and Linux operating systems.
 You may wish to [download the installer](https://github.com/sbmlteam/sbml-test-suite/releases) and skip directly to the [section below](#user-content-running) on running the SBML Test Runner._

-If you want to build the Test Runner from the source code distribution, you will need Java version 1.8.
+If you want to build the Test Runner from the source code distribution, you will need Java version 1.8 or later.
 Note that because [SWT](https://www.eclipse.org/swt) uses native code graphical widgets, the JAR file that is built is platform-system specific &ndash; you must build a version for the operating system and machine word size (32-bit or 64-bit) you will run it on, unlike simpler platform-independent Java applications.

 The Ant configuration understands the following commands.
 All outputs are placed in the subdirectory `dist`.

 * `ant jar`: Creates a self-contained jar file in the subdirectory `dist`.
 Whether it is 32-bit or 64-bit is determined automatically based on the platform you are running on.
-You can run the JAR using either `java -XstartOnFirstThread -jar dist/sbmltestrunner.jar` (if you use Mac OS X) or `java -jar dist/sbmltestrunner.jar` (if you use any other operating system).
+You can run the JAR using either `java -XstartOnFirstThread -jar dist/sbmltestrunner.jar` (if you use macOS) or `java -jar dist/sbmltestrunner.jar` (if you use any other operating system).

 * `ant app`: Creates an executable desktop application that wraps the JAR file and puts it in the subdirectory `dist`.
 On Windows and Linux, this produces one executable for 32-bit and another for 64-bit versions of the current platform; on OS&nbsp;X, it only produces a 64-bit version.
 The result can be executed as a normal application (e.g., by doing-clicking it).
 On Windows and Linux, the result still requires Java to be installed on the computer; on OS&nbsp;X, the Java run-time is included in the application bundle.

 * `ant dist`: Creates an installer for the current platform.
-On Mac OS&nbsp;X, it creates a `.pkg` package installer, on Windows it creates a runnable `.exe` installer, and on Linux, it creates 3 items: a runnable binary installer, an RPM package, and a Debian `.deb` package.
+On macOS, it creates a `.pkg` package installer, on Windows it creates a runnable `.exe` installer, and on Linux, it creates 3 items: a runnable binary installer, an RPM package, and a Debian `.deb` package.

-To build the executable applications and distributions (that is, using `ant app` and `ant dist`, but *not* the plain `ant jar`), you will need some additional tools, depending on the operating system:

-* _Mac_: You will need the program [Packages](http://s.sudre.free.fr/Software/Packages/about.html) by Stéphane Sudre.

-* _Windows_: You will need [Launch4j](http://launch4j.sourceforge.net) to create the application and [NSIS](http://nsis.sourceforge.net) to create the distribution installer.

-* _Linux_: You will need BitRock's [InstallBuilder](https://installbuilder.bitrock.com) but _only_ to create the distribution installer.
-(You can create the standalone application without InstallBuilder.)

 ⚙️ <a name="wrappers"/>Defining test wrappers